What are advance care plans?

 How much information do you want your loved ones to receive about your condition?

-Would you like to appoint a loved one to make decisions on your behalf (a personal EPoA)?
+Would you like to appoint a loved one to make decisions on your behalf (an Enduring Power of Attorney or personal EPoA)?

 If you are dying, where would you like to be?